riven314/alexlauwh314/_posts/2022-06-12-WhenInheritance.md

             return
 ```

-It attempts to grab and then call the target method (i.e. `method`) whose name has a pattern of “*do_<request type>”* (examples of request type are GET and POST).
+`BaseHTTPRequestHandler` attempts to grab and then call the target method (i.e. `method`) whose name has a pattern of `do_<request type>` (examples of request type are GET and POST), but it doesn’t have any of these methods.
+Why is that?

-However, it doesn’t provide any of these methods.
-In essence, `BaseHTTPRequestHandler` is designed to follow inheritance.
-Users are meant to define those interfaces in its child class, such as `SimpleHTTPRequestHandler`.
+It's because `BaseHTTPRequestHandler` is designed to be inherited.
+Those methods are meant to be defined in its child class.
+Such setting enables child class to handle different request types in its specific context.

-`SimpleHTTPRequestHandler` is also a HTTP request handler and intends to handle GET and HEAD request types with a simple rule.
-So it is a good choice to make `SimpleHTTPRequestHandler` extend from `BaseHTTPRequestHandler`:
+`SimpleHTTPRequestHandler` is one example.
+It is a HTTP request handler specialized in GET and HEAD request types.
+It handles these request types with a simple rule, defined in `do_GET` and `do_HEAD` methods:

 ```python
 class SimpleHTTPRequestHandler(BaseHTTPRequestHandler):